btrplace/scheduler/ROADMAP.md

 - OK By default, no transition actions
 - OK By default maintain resource usage
 - OK Implement and check every VM ActionModel
-- Implement and check every node ActionModel
+- OK Implement and check every node ActionModel

-- A default overbooking factor or not ?
-  -> why not if it is clean, but no idea for the moment

 - Objective && search Heuristic
    -> the default Objective will be the current entropy one (MinMTTR)
-- Partitioning
 - Repair mode with undefined satisfaction status
+- A default overbooking factor or not ?
+  -> why not if it is clean, but no idea for the moment
 - Clarify discrete/continuous restriction
+- Partitioning

 Later
 -----------------